-If you aren’t familiar with the series, I recommend you check out the newest installment, Monster Hunter World, first.
+If you aren’t familiar with the series, I recommend you check out the newest installment, Monster Hunter Rise, first.
 The earlier titles had a learning curve that was sort of ridiculously steep, less variety of monsters, behaviors, weapons, and environments, and some of them suffered from terrible camera mechanics that required players to do this:

 The infamous “Monster Hunter Claw”.